Apache Trail, Canyon Lake Steamboat Cruise

-Experience the beauty and history of the Superstition Mountains with this fantastic tour that takes you into the mountains to see landmarks and natural features such as Peralta Canyon and Weaver's Needle, and shows you sweeping desert views, takes you to an old mining town and on a scenic Steamboat cruise around Canyon Lake!
-Explore the wilderness of Arizona while listening to a narration that includes local legends, historical facts, and geological information from a professional and friendly tour guide.
+With Apache Trail, Canyon Lake Steamboat Cruise, seasoned and novice travelers join in to experience the beauty and history of the Superstition Mountains where you see landmarks and natural features such as Peralta Canyon and Weaver's Needle, and sweeping desert views, an old mining town.
+Many tourists come from Phoenix and particulalry enjoy the scenic Steamboat cruise around Canyon Lake.
+This tour enables you to explore the wilderness of Arizona while listening to a narration that includes local legends, historical facts, and geological information from a professional and friendly tour guide.
 See the Superstition Mountains, named for a rumored mine hidden within the rugged terrain, and behold some of the massive landmarks and formations that call this massive mountain range home.
-Navigate the Apache Trail, once used by ancient Apache Indians to travel through these unforgiving mountains and later used as a stagecoach route, and visit Goldfield, an old gold mining town that once attracted enough residents to build a brewery and three saloons, general store, schoolhouse, blacksmith, and more.
+Navigate the Apache Trail, once used by ancient Apache Indians to travel through these unforgiving mountains and later used as a stagecoach route.
+Visit Goldfield, an old gold mining town that once attracted enough residents to build a brewery and three saloons, a general store, a schoolhouse, a blacksmith, and more.
 During your visit in Goldfield, you will learn the legend of the Lost Dutchman's Gold Mine, said to be hidden somewhere within the Superstition Mountains.

 Apache Trail - The Apache Trail was originally a travel route used by Apache Indians through the Superstition Mountains, and was later adapted into a stagecoach trail.
 It winds through 40 miles of desert mountains and past reservoir lakes such as Apache Lake and Canyon Lake.
 It is the main traffic way through Apache Junction and connects Apache Junction to Theodore Roosevelt Lake, winding through the Superstition Mountains and Tonto National Forest.